marc-despland/tcp_timewait/scenarii/simple_tests.md

 After 13s, we type Ctrl+C on client and after 25s Ctrl+C on server
 On [scneario.pcap](4_0/scenario.pcap) file we saw that two Ctrl+C generate the apropriate FIN, ACK packet to close the connection.

-## test 003 : Close initiate by client
+## Test 003 : Close initiate by client
 Execute the following commands in different terminals

 ```